 - Donation levels (e.g., major donors vs. infrequent ones)

-- Value (members pay based on the benefits they want)
+- Value (members pay for the benefits they want)

 When organizing by value, a common approach is to offer three membership packages next to each other.
 Each subsequent package offers incrementally more value at a higher price point.